-The time it takes to hear back from your FAFSA® submission can seem like ages, but you’ll be happy to know the process can be quicker than you’d think.
+After you file your Free Application for Federal Student Aid (FAFSA®) application, the time it takes to hear back can seem like ages, but you’ll be happy to know the process can be quicker than you’d think.

-For an electronically filed FAFSA® signed online with an FSA ID, you’ll receive a link to your Student Aid Report (SAR) in as little as 3 to 5 days .
+For an electronically filed FAFSA® signed online with an FSA ID, you’ll receive a link to your Student Aid Report (SAR) in as little as 3 to 5 days.
 By contrast, paper FAFSA® applications can take up to 3 weeks, so how long it takes really depends on how you’ve applied.
+For students eager to understand what they might have to pay for their college education, filing FAFSA® online is the faster option.

 How Long Does It Take To File FAFSA®?

-If you need to gather necessary information for filing and you are filing for the first time, it can take a couple of hours to file your FAFSA®.
-If you are filing online and if you already have the necessary information information ready, it take 4 – 60 minutes for a first time filer depending on the online filing tool you use.
+If you need to gather the necessary information for filing and you are filing for the first time, it can take a couple of hours to file your FAFSA®.
+If you are filing online and if you already have the necessary information ready, it takes only minutes for a first-time filer using Frank’s simplified FAFSA® tool.

 How Long Does It Take To Process FAFSA®?

-After you submit your FAFSA® and it processes, you will receive your Student Aid Report (SAR) in about 3 to 14 days or sometimes longer depending on if your receive it over email or by post, and other factors.
+After you submit your FAFSA® and your application processes, you will receive your Student Aid Report (SAR) in about 3 to 14 days or sometimes longer.
+It depends on if you receive it by email, mail, or in some other form.

 You can fill out the paper form and provide an email address on the application, which ensures you receive a link to your SAR via email in two weeks.

-First, the schools you listed on your FAFSA® receive your EFC.
+First, the colleges you listed on your FAFSA® receive your EFC.

-After receiving your SAR, which includes your Expected Family Contribution (EFC), the schools you listed on the application will receive the information to determine your financial aid eligibility.
+After receiving your SAR, which includes your Expected Family Contribution (EFC), the colleges you listed on the application will receive the information to determine your financial aid eligibility.
+It’s with the FAFSA® information that a college can determine your aid award.

-Then, the school you are accepted to creates a financial aid award package.
+Then, the school you are accepted to creates a financial aid package.

 Listing the college on the FAFSA® alone is not enough to automatically receive aid from that school.
 Colleges don’t create financial award packages for every applicant because most students list multiple schools on their FAFSA®, especially if they’re incoming freshmen and haven’t yet decided where to attend.